yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 In this field, an important challenge is to effectively perform task offloading and resource allocation when information is incomplete.

 In recent years, distributed task scheduling methods based on stochastic optimization have emerged, which can dynamically adjust resource allocation strategies according to real-time feedback.\
-**However**, Most existing research is mostly limited to the allocation of network channels and server CPU time in the communication direction.
+However, Most existing research is mostly limited to the allocation of network channels and server CPU time in the communication direction.
 The main goal is to minimize system power consumption and running time rather than revenue.

 Existing research mainly focuses on the auction of data resources generated during vehicle driving and does not deeply involve the allocation of edge server resources.\